HackYourFuture/Git/Lecture-1.md

 You will have id_rsa and id_rsa.pub files in the directory at the following path /c/Users/<your_user_name>/.ssh/

- You want to copy the contents of the id_rsa.pub (open it with a simple text editor or use the command cat in the Bash) After you copy the contents of the id_rsa.pub file, Go to the GitHub account, settings and SSH/GPG keys and add this key.
+ You want to copy the contents of the id_rsa.pub (open it with a simple text editor or use the command cat in the Bash) After you copy the contents of the id_rsa.pub file, Go to the GitHub account, go to the settings find SSH and GPG keys option and add New SSH key.

+## 2.3 Creating a repository

+Using your GitHub account, create a repository to which you can add files.
+Name the repository as MyFirst.
+Create a public repository and check the box to create a README file.
+After you create the repository, the URL of your web page would be something like https://github.com/unmeshvrije/MyFirst .
+Replace unmeshvrije with your username.
+If you append .git to this URL, you will get the name of your GitHub repository: https://github.com/unmeshvrije/MyFirst**.git**

 # 3. Using Git